 President, Drexel University

-Fry has also served as a management consultant for the higher education and nonprofit sectors at KPMG Peat Marwick and Coopers & Lybrand’s National Higher Education Consulting Practice, and served a three-year term on the American Council on Education.
-He is also a member of several boards including the Wistar Institute and Advanced Functional Fabrics of America, part of the White House’s National Network for Manufacturing Innovation.
-Fry became chairman of the Chamber of Commerce for Greater Philadelphia in October 2016.
+Fry has also served as a management consultant for the higher education and nonprofit sectors at KPMG Peat Marwick and Coopers & Lybrand’s National Higher Education Consulting Practice.
+He is also a member of several boards including the Federal Reserve Bank of Philadelphia, Tower Health, the Wistar Institute, and Advanced Functional Fabrics of America, part of the White House’s National Network for Manufacturing Innovation.
+Fry is also the past chair of the Chamber of Commerce for Greater Philadelphia.

-A native of Brooklyn, N.Y., Fry graduated from Lafayette College and earned a master’s degree in business administration from the New York University Stern School of Business.
+A native of Brooklyn, N.Y., Fry graduated from Lafayette College where he serves as a trustee, and earned a master’s degree in business administration from the New York University Stern School of Business.

 He joined The Kresge Foundation Board of Trustees in 2018.